f1rstpr/w2_assignment/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 Shout out to all my mentors, peers, and the instructors that I have worked with this week.
+Another shoutout to Matt for the react review lesson.